microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaTenantRelationshipMultiTenantOrganizationTenant.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[AddedByTenantId <String>]`: Tenant ID of the tenant that added the tenant to the multi-tenant organization.
+  - `[AddedByTenantId <String>]`: Tenant ID of the tenant that added the tenant to the multitenant organization.
 Read-only.
-  - `[AddedDateTime <DateTime?>]`: Date and time when the tenant was added to the multi-tenant organization.
+  - `[AddedDateTime <DateTime?>]`: Date and time when the tenant was added to the multitenant organization.
 Read-only.
-  - `[DisplayName <String>]`: Display name of the tenant added to the multi-tenant organization.
+  - `[DisplayName <String>]`: Display name of the tenant added to the multitenant organization.
-  - `[JoinedDateTime <DateTime?>]`: Date and time when the tenant joined the multi-tenant organization.
+  - `[JoinedDateTime <DateTime?>]`: Date and time when the tenant joined the multitenant organization.
 Read-only.
   - `[Role <String>]`: multiTenantOrganizationMemberRole
   - `[State <String>]`: multiTenantOrganizationMemberState
-  - `[TenantId <String>]`: Tenant ID of the Azure Active Directory tenant added to the multi-tenant organization.
+  - `[TenantId <String>]`: Tenant ID of the Azure Active Directory tenant added to the multitenant organization.
 Set at the time tenant is added.Supports $filter.
 Key.
   - `[TransitionDetails <IMicrosoftGraphMultiTenantOrganizationMemberTransitionDetails>]`: multiTenantOrganizationMemberTransitionDetails
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DesiredRole <String>]`: multiTenantOrganizationMemberRole